December 20, 2015

 Iranian Ice In Paradise Dessert

-The other day I sat down under the pear tree in the back of our garden to take a brief break from the intense summer heat and to also enjoy the refreshing sweet creamy taste of یخ دربهشت - Yakh dar Behesht.
-Ice in Paradise is rice flour and milk dessert recipe infused with cardamom and rosewater and topped with pistachios.
-This dessert's intriguing name is a combination of the term "yakh " meaning "ice," "dar" meaning "in," and "behesht" meaning "paradise."
-According to the online Encyclopedia Iranica entry on Garden "From the time of the Achaemenid empire, the idea of an earthly paradise spread to the literature and languages of other cultures.
+The other day, I sat down under the pear tree in the back of our garden to take a brief break from the intense summer heat and to also enjoy the refreshing, sweet, creamy taste of یخ دربهشت - Yakh dar Behesht.
+Ice in Paradise is a rice flour and milk dessert recipe infused with cardamom and rosewater and topped with pistachios.
+This dessert's intriguing name is a combination of the term "yakh, " meaning "ice," "dar" meaning "in," and "behesht," meaning "paradise."
+According to the online Encyclopedia Iranica entry on Garden, "From the time of the Achaemenid empire, the idea of an earthly paradise spread to the literature and languages of other cultures.
 The Avestan word pairidaeza-, Old Persian *paridida-, Median *paridaiza- (walled-around, i.e., a walled garden), was transliterated into Greek paradeisoi, then rendered into the Latin paradisus, and from there entered into European languages, i.e., French paradis and English paradise."
 An ancient earthly Persian Paradise consisted of a majestic castle surrounded by lush pastures, magnificent Cypress trees, a large shimmering reflecting pool covered with water lilies, and streams gently flowing through the pomegranate trees and fragrant rose bushes.

 I cannot tell you much about the origin of the name of this dish -- perhaps it was given its name by a king or a queen, or a chef with a poetic mind, or even a dinner guest with a knack for exotic names.
 The word pardis/paradise means different things to different people.
 It may remind some of us of heaven above or perhaps earthly Persian-style paradise gardens.
 To me, paradise is a state of mind.
 It is those precious moments spent with loved ones.
 It's when you feel safe, at peace with yourself and your surroundings.
 It's those heavenly moments when you sit back, relax, and can calm the mind and the inner frenzy and treat yourself to this delicious summertime treat somewhere under the small shade of a fruit tree.